 Items serviced from the exterior of the motor home are reached through the front engine access door.
-This door permits servicing the 12-volt batteries, the radiator and coolant system, the engine oil level and oil filler cap, the power steering reservoir and windshield washer.
+These doors permit servicing the 12-volt batteries (on some models), the radiator and coolant system, the engine oil level and oil filler cap, the power steering reservoir, and windshield washer reservoir.

-On the Cruise Air, the engine compartment cover, located between the driver and passenger seats, gives access to the air cleaner and allows access for major service.
+On the Cruise Air, the engine compartment cover, located between the driver's seat and passenger seat, gives access to the air cleaner and allows entry for major service.

 When the engine is being serviced from inside the motor home, protect your carpet and furnishings against oil and dirt.
 Your serviceman will be glad to use a protective cloth if you remind him.